isomerpages/nparks-gardening/_learn-more-about-gardening/Plants.md

 	<br>
 </div>

-<a href="/digital-tools/plant-search/" class="plantsearch">Click here to use our plant search if you have no clue what is suitable for your garden!</a>
+<a href="/digital-tools/plant-search/" class="plantsearch">Click here to use our Plant Suggester if you have no clue what is suitable for your garden!</a>

 <div class="ffw">
 	<a href="https://www.nparks.gov.sg/florafaunaweb" class="ffwbutton">NPark's Flora and Fauna Web</a>